farofang/Data_Streaming_and_Realtime_Analytics/Week02/part4/README.md

 bin\windows\kafka-run-class.bat org.apache.kafka.streams.examples.wordcount.WordCountDemo
 ```

-While the Kafka Streams application is running, you can keep adding lines to our file and see new counts being emitted.
+3.4 While the Kafka Streams application is running, you can keep adding lines to our file and see new counts being emitted.
-The Kafka Streams application will run until interrupted, such as by pressing `CTRL+C`.

-### (Option)
-You can also use a producer to directly write records into the input topic:
+3.5 or You can also use a producer to directly write records into the input topic:

 ```sh
 bin\windows\kafka-console-producer.bat --bootstrap-server "localhost:9092,localhost:9192,localhost:9292" --topic streams-plaintext-input
 ```

+The Kafka Streams application will run until interrupted, such as by pressing `CTRL+C`.
 <!--
 The same logic is also implemented using the Processor API, see [WordCountProcessorDemo.java](https://github.com/apache/kafka/blob/trunk/streams/examples/src/main/java/org/apache/kafka/streams/examples/wordcount/WordCountProcessorDemo.java)